Polish EV can split lanes like a motorcycle, keep a wide stance for curves

 As a standalone vehicle, the Triggo EV looks like it might be in the same category as the Renault Twizy, a tiny, minimalist electric car designed for urban use.
 Green Car Reports drove the Twizy when it was brought to the United States as the Nissan Scoot Quad for a San Francisco car-sharing service (and restricted to to 25 mph to get around U.S. regulations).

-Triggo hasn't discussed plans for U.S. imports, but would likely have to classify its vehicle as a motorcycle to get around regulations, as other companies have done with three-wheelers—some modification, as the Triggo has four wheels.
+Triggo hasn't discussed plans for U.S. imports, but would likely have to classify its vehicle as a motorcycle to get around regulations, as other companies have done with three-wheelers—and to lane-split in California.
+That would be some modification, as the Triggo has four wheels.

 Regardless, the Triggo EV might earn a spot on our next roundup of most bizarre green cars—even though the idea makes a lot of sense.